 - Grammarly- probably the best spell checker online.
 Use it cautiously, though, and always assume it didn’t catch everything.
 Because it never will (great tool nonetheless).

 - McGraw-Hill’s Proofreading Handbook- If you’re serious about proofreading, you must have this handbook.
 It has a lot of great tips and tools to make your process and business run more efficiently.

 - The Chicago Manual of Style and AP Stylebook.

 I wanna tell you:

-Nearly every person I know that has a “normal” 9-5 job hates their work and wish they don’t have to do it.
+Nearly every person I know that has a “normal” 9-5 job hates their work and wishes they didn’t have to do it.
 But they continue doing it because they think they have no other option.

 Well, they do; YOU DO and working as a proofreader is going to be a double joy for you.

 First, you will do something, I presume, you love to do;

 Second, you will NOT be doing something you hate only to make a measly buck, so you can spend it on food and lodging; so you can eat well and sleep well and then go back to work, building the dreams of others.

 No, you’ll escape the rat race and that is crucial.
 Working for oneself is both possible and doable… for you.